Olipear/Portfolio/src/pages/index.md

     portfolio, fork on Github.
 Please give credit where due.
 Original illustrations not for reuse.
 notfound:
-  text: Yes, I have a 404 page.
+  text: Yes I have a 404 page.
 Mushu says Hi!
   image: /img/mushu.jpg
 ---